ebbywiselyn/emacs-kafka/README.md

 	You can switch the buffer (Ctrl-x-b) to see if these processes are running.

-## Play around with the CLI
+## Kafka CLI
-	* M-x magit-kafka-topic gives a popup with different options dealing with topics.
+	* M-x magit-kafka-topic
+	  gives a popup with different options dealing with topics.
+	* Only listing topics and deleting a topic, two of the features I needed for now is supported ;) .
+More later.